- Is it safe to eat walnuts (akhrot) during pregnancy?

 Walnuts can replace unhealthy snacks that you tend to consume between meals.
 You can also add them to the diet in other ways, which we discuss next.

 How To Include Walnuts In Your Pregnancy Diet?

-You might try different ways of incorporating walnuts into your diet.
+You might try these different ways of incorporating walnuts into your diet.

-- Include whole nuts or finely chopped ones in salads or as toppings.
+- Include whole or finely chopped nuts in salads or as toppings.

 - Finely chop three to four walnuts and mix in a glass of water with two tablespoons of honey.
 It helps relieve insomnia, stress, and headache.

 - Slice a banana, dip it in honey and top with chopped walnuts.
-This snack will keep you full and manages sweet cravings.
+This snack will keep you full and may help you manage sweet cravings.

 Do you know of any recipes with walnuts in them?
 Share with us in the comment section below.

 2. Eating for Two: the Top 5 Nutrients for Pregnant Women; Bastyr University (2018)

 3. L. Bellows et al.; Omega-3 Fatty Acids – 9.382; Colorado State University Extension (2018)